Symmetry breaking at a topological phase transition

-In a symmetric $U(1)$ system, the directional phase of the global $U(1)$ order parameter (a 2D vector) ergodically explores $(-\pi, \pi]$ on some finite symmetry-restoring timescale.
-If this symmetry is broken by strong particle--particle interactions, however, the mean phase converges to an arbitrary value with vanishingly small fluctuations in the thermodynamic limit, with the phase fluctuations negligible compared to the expected norm of the order parameter at arbitrarily large system size (the expected value of some observable -- necessarily a finite-size quantity -- is that predicted by the Boltzmann distribution $\pi \propto e^{-\beta U}$, with $\beta$ the inverse temperature and $U$ the potential).
-In many cases, the negligible phase fluctuations can be expressed mathematically by calculating the expected order parameter under the influence of a fixed-direction symmetry-breaking field, before taking the thermodynamic and then zero-field limits.
-The resultant vector then aligns with the direction of the field, while the thermodynamic limit is singular~\cite{Berry1995Asymptotics} because exchanging the order of the two limits returns zero.
-The singular limit reflects measurable discrepancies between experimental observations and predictions of the Boltzmann model in zero field.
-This elegantly characterises the dynamical phenomenon of spontaneous symmetry breaking~\cite{Beekman2019SpontaneousSymmetryBreaking} in terms of thermodynamic expectations, generalising to any symmetry group and occurring at all conventional continuous phase transitions.
+In an ergodic $U(1)$ system, the directional phase $\phi_{\bf m} \in (-\pi, \pi]$ of the global $U(1)$ order parameter ${\bf m} = (\|{\bf m}\|, \phi_{\bf m})$ ergodically explores $(-\pi, \pi]$ on some finite \emph{directional mixing timescale}: the mean phase converges to its expected value $\mathbb{E} \phi_{\bf m} = 0$ on this timescale, where it is independent of global rotations due to its fluctuations also converging to their expected value $\sqrt{\mathbb{E} \phi_{\bf m}^2} > 0$ [the expected value $\mathbb{E}f := \int f({\bf x}) \pi({\bf x}) d{\bf x}$ of some observable $f({\bf x})$ is that predicted by the Boltzmann distribution $\pi({\bf x}) \propto e^{-\beta U({\bf x})}$, with $\beta$ the inverse temperature and $U$ the potential].
+If symmetry is broken under the chosen dynamics, however, the directional mixing timescale diverges with system size.
+This asymptotically slow directional mixing reflects the order parameter arbitrarily choosing some well-defined direction (with zero phase fluctuations) in the thermodynamic limit.
+In most cases, this can be expressed mathematically by calculating the expected order parameter $\mathbb{E}{\bf m}$ under the influence of a fixed-direction symmetry-breaking field, before taking the thermodynamic and then zero-field limits.
+The resultant nonzero vector then aligns with the direction of the field, while the thermodynamic limit is singular~\cite{Berry1995Asymptotics} because exchanging the order of the two limits returns zero.
+The singular limit reflects measurable zero-field discrepancies between experimental observations and predictions of the Boltzmann model (i.e., small experimental phase fluctuations compared to their expected value).
+This elegantly characterizes the dynamical zero-field phenomenon of spontaneous symmetry breaking~\cite{Beekman2019SpontaneousSymmetryBreaking} in terms of thermodynamic expectations, generalizing to any symmetry group and occurring at all conventional continuous phase transitions.
 Topological phase transitions are, however, an exception, described instead in terms of a topological ordering that typically breaks ergodicity more generally~\cite{Palmer1982}.
-For example, spontaneous symmetry breaking is absent at the Berezinskii--Kosterlitz--Thouless (BKT) transition~\cite{Salzberg1963EquationOfStateTwoDimensional,Berezinskii1973DestructionLongRangeOrder,Kosterlitz1973OrderingMetastability} because the expected finite-temperature norm of the $U(1)$ order parameter goes to zero in the thermodynamic limit~\cite{Mermin1966AbsenceFerromagnetism,Hohenberg1967ExistenceOfLong-RangeOrder}, but a suppression of global topological defects breaks ergodicity at this paradigmatic topological phase transition~\cite{Faulkner2015TSFandErgodicityBreaking}.
+For example, spontaneous symmetry breaking is absent at the Berezinskii--Kosterlitz--Thouless (BKT) transition~\cite{Salzberg1963EquationOfStateTwoDimensional,Berezinskii1973DestructionLongRangeOrder,Kosterlitz1973OrderingMetastability} because (in zero field) the expected norm $\mathbb{E} \|{\bf m}\|$ of the $U(1)$ order parameter goes to zero in the thermodynamic limit at all nonzero temperatures~\cite{Mermin1966AbsenceFerromagnetism,Hohenberg1967ExistenceOfLong-RangeOrder}, but a suppression (under Brownian spin dynamics) of global topological defects breaks ergodicity at this paradigmatic topological phase transition~\cite{Faulkner2015TSFandErgodicityBreaking}.